Bathing and Skin Care for the Newborn

 Wash the baby's head last with shampoo on a washcloth.
 Rinse, being careful not to

-sure the water in the sprayer is warm.)
+in the sprayer is warm.)

 with gentle strokes during a bath.

 Wrap the baby in a towel and cuddle your clean baby close.

 Follow cord care instructions given by your baby's healthcare provider.

 Use a soft baby brush to comb out your baby's hair.
 Don't use a hair dryer on hot to dry a baby's hair.
 This can cause burns.